eikmarizal/eikmarizal.github.io/README.md

 - Example = Regression problem (predict the value of house- continuous value) and Classification problem (determine which is more likely   to happen (exp- Cancer)
 - Unsupervised Machine Learning- Making sense of pattern or insight where we don't know in advance
 - Example = Social network analysis
-- Label- For example in spam filtering labels could be spam or not spam (target taht we want to predict)
+- Label- For example in spam filtering labels could be spam or not spam (target that we want to predict)
 - Features- Way we present the data
 - Label example- Has {features, label}:(x,y) used in training
 - Unlabeled example- has {features, no label}:(x,y) used in testing